After months of rehabilitation, five majestic birds were transported in 4x4 Jeep Wranglers and released into the skies

 ABOUT PINK® ADVENTURE TOURS

 Founded in 1960 and based in Sedona, Arizona, PINK® Adventure Tours provides unique, unforgettable tour experiences to Sedona, the Grand Canyon, Las Vegas and the Smoky Mountains, for visitors from around the world.
-With a fleet of over 150 cutting edge vehicles, it remains the only tour company with guide trainers certified by the National Association for Interpretation on its staff, and the only tour company to use the Smith System® of Driving by all guides.
+With a fleet of over 150 cutting-edge vehicles, it remains one of the only tour companies with guide trainers certified by the National Association for Interpretation on its staff, and the only tour company to use the Smith System® of Driving by all guides.